tuupola/slim-basic-auth/README.md

 ## Custom authentication methods

 Sometimes passing users in an array is not enough.
-To authenticate against some other data source you can use custom authenticator.
-Authenticator must implement `authenticate()` method.
-It receives username and password.
-It must return boolean `true` or `false`.
+To authenticate against custom datasource you can create authenticator class.
+Authenticator must implement `authenticate($user, $pass)` method.
+It must return either `true` or `false`.

 If you are creating an enterprise software which randomly lets people log in you could use the following.

 ```php
 use \Slim\Middleware\HttpBasicAuthentication\AuthenticatorInterface;

 class RandomAuthenticator implements AuthenticatorInterface {